oroinc/documentation/commerce/user_guide/pricing/index.rst

 =======

 Price list management is one of the most important aspects of any e-Commerce business and even more so for Business to Business (B2B) e-Commerce companies.
-B2B businesses require high level of flexibility to support the most advanced use cases, including a highly structured approach to account management and versatile sales processes that are often customized to the needs of specific customer groups or individual large accounts.
-This is why
-OroCommerce has one of the most advanced price list management features.
+B2B businesses require a high level of flexibility to support the most advanced use cases, including a highly structured approach to account management and versatile sales processes that are often customized to the needs of specific customer groups or large individual accounts.
+This is why OroCommerce has one of the most advanced price list management features.

 Overall, price management in OroCommerce enables you to: